 Kneel down.
 Keep your body language loose and relaxed at first.

 Rub the belly!
 Try open-palmed, fingernails-in, circular, or even patting motions.
 After three to five seconds, stop petting.

 See what your dog does next.
 If he paws at you, stays put, or otherwise shows that he'd like more petting, go back in for more!
 If he gets up and leaves, belly rubs are over.

 Try changing up what sort of petting you use and see what different results you get.
 You might be surprised to find a new type of belly rub that your dog loves even more.

 The most important thing is to respect your dog's wishes and pet him the way he'd like to be petted.
-If you listen to your dog's body language, you will actually make your dog love belly rubs even more than he already does!
+If you read your dog's body language, you will ensure your dog loves belly rubs even more than he already does!